matthew-larner/mqtt-blinds/README.md

 - `hub.host/port` is the host/port of your blind hub
 - `hub.type` is the brand of the blind hub. `acmeda` and `dooya` are supported.
 - `hub.bridge_address` is the address of the blind hub.
 You can get this by polling your motorised blind hub/API.
-- `hub.async`: if `true`, all TCP commands will be run at the same time.
+- `hub.tcp_async`: if `true`, all TCP commands will be run at the same time.
 If `false`, commands will be queued up and ran in sequence.
 - `hub.tcp_timeout`: how long to wait before a TCP command times out without getting a response from the hub.
 - `hub.tcp_retry`: how many times to retry before failing.
 - `blinds.name`: The name to be displayed in Home Assistant